-We may from time to time hold money on your behalf, the money will be held in trust in a client bank account, which is segregated from other funds.
-The account will be operated, and all funds dealt with in accordance with the legal duties imposed on a professional accountant in public practice holding such assets.
+We may from time to time hold money on your behalf, the money will be held in trust in a client bank account, which is segregated from the firm’s funds.
+The account will be operated, and all funds dealt with in accordance with the Clients’ Money Regulations of the ICAEW.

 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
 If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practice, then we may pay those monies to a registered charity.

 Although we are not authorised by the Financial Conduct Authority to conduct Investment Business, we are licensed by the ICAEW to provide certain limited investment services where these are complementary to, or arise out of, the professional services we are providing you.

 - Advising you on investments generally, but not recommending a particular investment or type of investment;

 - Referring you to a Permitted Third Party (PTP) ([an independent] firm authorised by the FCA) and assisting you with the authorised third party during the course of any advice given by that party.
 This may include comment on, or explanation of, the advice received (but we will not make alternative recommendations).
 The PTP will issue you with his own terms and conditions letter, will be remunerated separately for his services and will take full responsibility for compliance with the requirements of the Financial Services and Markets Act 2000.
 The firm may receive commission from such an introduction, in which case you will be fully informed of the expected size and nature of such commission at the time of the introduction.